 - marking specific packets to enable end-to-end QoS from.

-While many network administrators are using monitoring tools to oversee network link usage, these tools only provide a partial view – volume of traffic, but not type of traffic.
-NBAR examines traffic on a designated router interface, identifying it by application.
+While many network administrators are using monitoring tools to oversee network link usage, these tools only provide a partial view – the volume of traffic, but not type of traffic.
+NBAR examines traffic on a designated router interface, identifying it by the application.
 This is done by mapping traffic ports to standard and non-standard protocols – much more manageable than access control lists (ACLs) that require precise matching of protocols and ports.

 NBAR supports a wide range of network protocols, including some of these stateful protocols that were difficult to classify before NBAR: